Open-EO/openeo-udf-python-to-r/README.md

 This is an experimental engine for openEO to run R UDFs from an R environment.

-This currently is limited to R UDFs that are running without any other processes in the following processes:
+This implementation is currently limited to R UDFs that are running without any other processes in the following processes:
 - `apply`
 - `apply_dimension`
 - `reduce_dimension`